Mindfulness Based Stress Reduction (MBSR)

 The programme should only be delivered by qualified teachers from a recognised teacher training programme.
-All facilitators teaching at Ashe House are fully trained to teach the 8 week programmes and adhere to the Irish Good Practice Guidelines for teaching Mindfulness-Based courses as developed by the Mindfulness Teachers Network Ireland (see guidelines).
+All facilitators teaching at Ashe House are fully trained to teach the 8 week programmes and adhere to the Irish Good Practice Guidelines for teaching Mindfulness-Based courses as developed by the Mindfulness Teachers Association of Ireland ( MTAI) (Read the guidelines here).

 This 8 week life-skills course combines experiential mindfulness practices with the latest tools and techniques of neuroscience, positive psychology and the study of well-being.

 - This is an 8 week Intensive Training Programme consisting of 2.5 hours each session

 - A Full Day of Practice usually after week 5 or 6 (10am to 4pm)- on Saturday or Sunday

 - The programme includes guided instruction in Mindfulness Meditation Practices, informal mindfulness practices, short talks, experiential exercises, Mindful Movement, group dialogue, poetry and home practices.

 - The four Formal Mindfulness practices include the Body Scan Meditation, Sitting Meditation, Mindful Movement (including gentle stretching and mindful yoga), and Walking Meditation.

 - Informal Mindful Meditation practices involves paying attention to ordinary moments in everyday life.
 Throughout the 8 week course participants are given home practice materials including three guided cd’s or recording link for download along with participant handbook.